dineshupadhyay08/Cognify-Video-and-Chat-App/README.md

-# Cognify - Video and Chat Application  hello i am dinesh upadhyay
+# Cognify - Video and Chat Application  hello i am dinesh
 This project is a real-time video and chat application built using modern web technologies.
 It supports live video communication and real-time messaging between users.